MichaelVasseur/electron-ipc-bus/README.md

 ```

 ### EventEmitter interface ###
+This allow to handle events emitted by remote RPC service.
+Please refers to the EventEmitter class documentation for more information.
 - addListener(event: string, listener: IpcBusServiceEventHandler): this;
 - removeListener(event: string, listener: IpcBusServiceEventHandler): this;
 - on(event: string, listener: IpcBusServiceEventHandler): this;